openthread/openthread/examples/platforms/cc2538/README.md

 * `CC2538_RECEIVE_SENSITIVITY`: If you have tied the HGM pin to a power rail, this allows you to calibrate the RSSI values according to the new receive sensitivity.
 This has no effect if `CC2592_USE_HGM=1` (the default).
+* `CC2538_RSSI_OFFSET`: If you have tied the HGM pin to a power rail, this allows you to calibrate the RSSI values according to the new RSSI offset.
+This has no effect if `CC2592_USE_HGM=1` (the default).

 ## Flash Binaries